Clear Signs You’re Not Eating Enough Vegetables

 You’re bruising easily

-Consuming too little vitamin C can cause bruising easily, as well as increased bleeding around gums and decreased healing.
-Get vitamin C in red peppers, kale, red chili peppers, dark leafy vegetables, broccoli, brussels sprouts, and tomatoes.
+Consuming too little vitamin C can increase your risk of bruising—some research suggests that getting enough through your diet can help.
+You can find vitamin C in red peppers, kale, red chili peppers, dark leafy vegetables, broccoli, Brussels sprouts, and tomatoes.

 You’re tired all the time

-Deficiency in folate can cause fatigue and anemia.
+Deficiency in folate can cause fatigue and anemia, explains Sauer.
 This B vitamin can be found in dark leafy greens and starchy vegetables such as black eyed peas, kidney beans, lima beans, navy bean, asparagus, and lentils.